 All private and voluntary sector companies in the UK are required to publish an annual report on the Gender Pay Gap in their organisation.
 The Gender Pay Gap is the difference between the average pay for men and women in that organisation.
-This year all companies who employ more than 250 staff are required to report their Gender Pay Gap by 4 April 2019.
-This is the Gender Pay Gap report for Miller Homes Limited.
+This year all companies who employ more than 250 staff are required to report their Gender Pay Gap by 4 April 2020.
+This is the Gender Pay Gap report for Miller Homes Limited for the period ending 5 April 2019.

-The Office for National Statistics, reported last year that the overall gender pay gap in the UK was 17.9% This means that considering all of the companies in the UK, women typically will earn around 1/5 less than men.
+The Office for National Statistics, reported last year that the overall gender pay gap in the UK was 17.3% This means that considering all of the companies in the UK, women typically will earn around 1/5 less than men.
 The Gender Pay Gap should not be confused with Equal Pay which means women and men receiving the same pay for doing the same job.
 Gender pay reflects the type of jobs women and men carry out and highlights how well or otherwise women progress in an organisation.